What is an interest rate benchmark, and why it is important?

 UniCredit at Work

 UniCredit set up a dedicated working group aimed at ensuring compliance with the European Benchmark Regulation (BMR) and managing an orderly transition from LIBOR to ARRs.
-Moreover, UniCredit is taking part in several international working groups in order to be aligned with and contribute to the IBOR transition process.
+Moreover, UniCredit is taking part in several international working groups to foster the IBOR transition process.

 The content of this page reflects UniCredit’s current understanding of the IBOR Transition and are subject to change.
 Please note that the overview provided here is not meant to be complete nor exhaustive.
 It is not intended to substitute a thorough assessment by independent professionals how these developments may impact you or your organization and does not constitute advice or recommendation.
 UniCredit will seek to update this page periodically and/or provide communication relating to market developments on the benchmark interest rate reform